Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 1. Scheme is fully deterministic and allows producing complex hierarchies of keys from a single high-entropy seed.
 2. Derive private keys from extended private keys using “hardened derivation”.
 3. Derive public keys independently from private keys using “non-hardened derivation”.
 4. Hardened and non-hardened public keys and signatures are compatible with [EdDSA](https://tools.ietf.org/html/rfc8032) specification.
-Private keys are 64-byte raw secret keys, the format used in [NaCl](https://nacl.cr.yp.to/sign.html) function `crypto_sign`.
+Signing keys are 64-byte strings, the format used in [NaCl](https://nacl.cr.yp.to/sign.html) function `crypto_sign`.
 5. Variable-length string selectors instead of fixed-length 31-bit integer indices.
 6. Short 64-byte extended public and private keys without special encoding.
 7. No metadata: an extended key carries only an additional 32-byte salt that allows sharing public key without revealing child public keys.